Explore: Science

 Steve T is a Senior Scientist at Pfizer.
 His work involves adding information onto the human genome with the objective of alleviating pain.
 But this isn’t his only talent.
 In his spare time he plays the drums in a rock band, breeds lizards, catches fish and cooks.

-More information about Biological scientists and biochemists
+More information about Biological scientists

 ?